 It’s not just our relationship with alcohol that gets passed down to our kids.
-Our attitudes towards medication can also have a big influence.
+Our attitudes toward medication can also have a big influence.

-In Australia we are overusing pharmaceutical drugs, especially painkillers and medication to cope with stress, anxiety and insomnia.
-Like any other drugs, pharmaceuticals can have side effects so it’s important to only take them when necessary and to follow the advice of a doctor or pharmacist.
+In Australia use of pharmaceutical drugs to cope with stress, anxiety and insomnia has increased.6-8 Like any other drugs, pharmaceuticals can have side effects so it’s important to only take them when necessary and to follow the advice of a doctor or pharmacist.

 You can teach your child early how to manage minor aches and pains without painkillers, such as:

 How you role model stress relief is important in shaping your child’s future behaviour.
 In Australia, 40% of us drink alcohol to manage stress, 18% smoke tobacco, and 8% take other drugs.9 Equipping your child with coping strategies and positive habits from a young age can benefit them over the course of their life.

 Teaching your child how to understand and manage their emotions can help them deal with future problems successfully, like the stress of tests or bullying in school.
 If they’re used to talking with you about their feelings it makes it more likely that they’ll talk to you if they’re worried, anxious, or unhappy and ask for help.

 Search by service type and location